White scores 20, commits 9 TOs, Bulls beat Cavaliers 108-103

+The Bulls won their 22nd game to match their total from last season, though they didn’t think it would take this long.
+They expected to make a bigger jump sooner in the Eastern Conference.

-White turned in his ninth straight game with at least 19 points.
-That helped make up for the rookie’s difficulties hanging onto the ball.
+One bright spot lately is White, the No. 7 overall draft pick.
+The rookie turned in his ninth straight game with at least 19 points.

+”I thought he competed,” coach Jim Boylen said. ”He was on (Collin) Sexton a lot.
+That guy’s a hard guy to guard.
+He’s fast, he’s strong.
+I thought Coby was a two-way player tonight.
+I thought he showed his burst. … That looked like Steve Francis.
+That’s how Steve Francis used to do it – that burst.”

 The Cavaliers announced a multiyear extension for coach J.B.
 Bickerstaff on Tuesday, then fell to 5-6 since he took over following John Beilein’s resignation 54 games into his first season.

-Andre Drummond scored 21.
-Kevin Love added 17 points, though he made just 2 of 13 3-pointers.
+Andre Drummond scored 21, though he also gave the ball away six times.
+Kevin Love added 17 points despite making just 2 of 13 3-pointers.
 Larry Nance Jr. scored 16.
 But the Cavaliers came up short after winning tight games against Denver and San Antonio over the weekend.

 Tied at 83 early in the fourth quarter, Porter drove for a three-point play to start an 11-2 run that made it 94-85 with 6:54 remaining.